-The online Master/Postgraduate Diploma in Contemporary Diplomacy (MA/PGD) builds knowledge and practical skills for addressing current challenges in diplomacy and international relations.
+The online Postgraduate Diploma and Master in Contemporary Diplomacy builds knowledge and practical skills for addressing current challenges in diplomacy and international relations.
 The internet governance specialisation addresses important digital policy issues such as internet governance, AI, and data.

 MA/PGD in Contemporary Diplomacy review

-Visit the MA/PGD in Contemporary Diplomacy page to learn more about the programme, prerequisites, fees, and how to apply.
+Visit the Postgraduate Diploma and Master in Contemporary Diplomacy page to learn more about the two-step programme, prerequisites, fees, and how to apply.

 4. Advanced Diploma in Internet Governance professional degree